Skip to content

 Configuration

-You can configure the AI Chat mode using environment variables:
+You can configure the AI Chat mode using environment variables or command-line options:

 bash